Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Daisy Hill has an income below the national average.
-The median income is $51,351, while the average income stands at $60,667.
-In comparison, Greater Brisbane has a median income of $55,645 and an average income of $70,520.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Daisy Hill SA2 has an income below the national average.
+The median income is $51,351 and the average income stands at $60,667.
+In contrast, Greater Brisbane has a median income of $55,645 and an average income of $70,520.
 Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Daisy Hill would be approximately $58,535 (median) and $69,154 (average) as of September 2025.
-The 2021 Census indicates that household, family, and personal incomes in Daisy Hill are around the 66th percentile nationally.
-Income brackets show that 34.9% of residents earn between $1,500 and $2,999 (2,588 individuals), which is consistent with broader trends across the area showing 33.3% in the same category.
-Housing accounts for 14.8% of income, and residents rank within the 70th percentile for disposable income.
+The 2021 Census reveals that incomes in Daisy Hill cluster around the 65th percentile nationally.
+Income brackets indicate that 34.9% of the community earns between $1,500 and $2,999 per year (2,588 individuals).
+After housing costs, 85.2% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income